 What Pet is Right for Me?

-Which pet is right for me?
+What pet is right for me?
 At an early age, we all dream of having a pet.
 Such fantasies would include anything from owning a, Shetland pony, bunny, puppy to even a chimpanzee.
 As a child if we were lucky, our parents would get us ‘parental approved’ pets such as a bird, rabbit, guinea pig, or fish.
 It may not have been that unicorn or exotic lizard that we desired but heck, we were more than happy to call it our beloved pet.
 As we grew older our thoughts and needs changed and so did our idea of pets.
 We think that it would be ultra-cool to own a parrot, ferret or chinchilla, or dog.
 Once that thought turned into reality and we actually got our self that pet that we always longed for, we realized that pets can be a lot of work.
 Something that we probably knew about but didn’t think it was necessary to factor in to our dream.
 Choosing a pet that is right for your personality and lifestyle will make your dream better than you ever thought imaginable.
-The following is some criteria to contemplate when deciding to choose that appropriate pet.
+The following is some criteria to contemplate what pet is right for me.

 Cleaning After a Pet